 DIY Fall Design Tips for Your Curb Appeal

-With fall weather just around the corner, it’s a great opportunity to set up the outside of your home with fall decorations.
+With fall weather just around the corner, it’s a great opportunity to prepare the outside of your home with fall decorations.
 Sprucing up your replacement windows and doors with some simple and unique designs can be a good way to start off the season and get excited for scarves, sweaters and pumpkin spice lattes.

-Step up your curb appeal this fall with these fun décor projects that are easy, new and on-trend:
+Enhance your curb appeal this fall with these fun décor projects that are easy, new and on-trend:

 Project #1: Corn Husk Garland